 Professional of Record: Architect or Engineer of Record indicated on the Contract Documents.

 Public Authorities: Local, State or Federal government body having jurisdiction over any portion of the project.
-This includes, but is not limited to: building departments, Fire Departments, Fire Marshals Offices, Water Departments, Insurance Regulatory Boards, Utility Companies or Districts, Cross Connection Control Departments, Transportation Departments, etc.
+This includes, but is not limited to building departments, Fire Departments, Fire Marshals Offices, Water Departments, Insurance Regulatory Boards, Utility Companies or Districts, Cross Connection Control Departments, Transportation Departments, etc.

 SYSTEM DESCRIPTION